Resources

 HBS US and BitFire Join Forces to Provide Cloud Production Solutions in the United States

-production and IP transmission, and HBS LLC, the U.S. subsidiary of Host Broadcast Services
+BitFire, a leader in software-defined live production and IP transmission, and HBS LLC, the U.S. subsidiary of Host Broadcast Services (HBS), the world-renowned benchmark in host broadcast, are partnering to offer top-level

 innovative production workflows powered by BitFire’s cloud production and transport platform.